Macawls/blog/content/post/Minimax/index.md

 ![Color Plight](color.PNG)

 ### Minimax Algorithm - What is it?
 Basically, its a way of implementing AI for [zero-sum](https://en.wikipedia.org/wiki/Zero-sum_game) games.
 We take the current state of the game and try to predict the best possible move on the assumption that the opponent will play the best possible move.
 It's pretty intense runtime-wise since it essentially tries to simulate every possible move by expanding a game tree.
+It's also recursive.

 The ```Maximizer``` is the player who is trying to maximize the score, and the ```Minimizer``` is the player who is trying to minimize the score.
 So, the Maximizer is trying to win, and the Minimizer is trying to prevent the Maximizer from winning.